Yipara logoYipara

 +

-In most cases, yes — black areas on cat gums are typically benign lentigo (hyperpigmentation), especially in orange, calico, tortoiseshell, and black cats.
-Lentigo is flat, painless, symmetric, develops slowly over months or years, and doesn't change.
+In most cases, yes — black areas on cat gums are typically stable pigmentation (hyperpigmentation), especially in orange, calico, tortoiseshell, and black cats. stable pigmentation is flat, painless, symmetric, develops slowly over months or years, and doesn't change.
 Some breeds (Russian Blue, Maine Coon, Persian, Siamese mixes) can have natural dark pigmentation from birth.
 HOWEVER, sudden or changing black patches need vet evaluation.
 Signs that black gums need attention: (1) New dark spots that appeared recently (weeks rather than years).
 (2) Raised or bumpy rather than flat.
 (3) Irregular borders.
 (4) Bleeding or ulceration.
 (5) Bad breath combined with the change.
-(6) Your cat has decreased appetite or drools more.
-Oral melanoma is rare in cats but does happen.
+(6) Your cat has decreased appetite or drools more. concerning oral lump is rare in cats but does happen.
 Any new raised or bleeding dark spot warrants a vet visit within a week for biopsy.

 Does black gum mean infection?